dasteihn/minifftw/README.md

 #### Plan Capsules

-`mfftw.plan_XXX` returns a python capsule (opaque data) which encapsulates three arrays: Your original numpy array and two fftw\_complex arrays for the FFTW to operate on.
+`mfftw.plan_XXX` returns a python capsule (opaque data) which encapsulates the fftw data types, including the fftw_plan and a reference to your numpy arrays.

 Note the following:

-- Once the plan is created, you must not reallocate your numpy-aray, nor change its length.
+- Once the plan is created, you must not reallocate your numpy-array, nor change its length.
 Violating this rule might result in undefined behavior.
 - A plan and the underlying memory gets freed once the plan gets out of scope (rather: is garbage collected).
-You could enforce this with `del(plan)`.
+You could enforce this with `del(my_plan)`.
+- The capsule contains a reference to your numpy-array.
+Therefore, the array can not be garbage collected until the plan-capsule gets dropped.

+#### Inplace Transforms and Overwriting

+If input_array and output_array are identical, the wrapper resp. the fftw will perform an inplace transform, hence overwriting your original array.

+Additionally, FFTW offers you the opportunity to pass two different arrays, but allow the library to overwrite your input-array anyways.
+This might help the FFTW gain performance.
+To enable this mode, pass `minifftw.FFTW_DESTROY_INPUT` as a flag in the plan creation functions.

 #### Executing